 How is that possible?
-I was able to explain how our offer was more likely to close, which would save the seller time and that ultimately working with my client would be the simplest way to the closing table.
+We were able to explain how our offer was more likely to close, which would save the seller time and that ultimately working with my client would be the simplest way to the closing table.

 Keep in mind, there is no experienced agent who can say that their clients have won every offer they have written.

 But you want an agent who believes in your offer and wants to make that deal happen for you.